Filipino Traveling to Germany -a checklist you cannot overlook

-For Spouse Visa or Au-Pair
+For Spouse Visa, Au-Pair, or Tourists

 - Valid Passport

-- CFO sticker and certificate
+- CFO sticker and Certificate

-- One way ticket to Germany
+- A one-way ticket to Germany (for Spouse)

 *Note: For any traveler, or Filipino traveling to Germany, besides a Filipino holding a spouse visa, no one is exempted from providing the following at the Philippines’ immigration.